-Silk Flowers 101 originated and its content grew on the basis of our knowledge and experience amassed over the years.
-In a series of short articles here we are able to present in-depth details and opinions about all kinds of 'silk' flowers, including real touch flowers (known also as natural, fresh, soft or true touch flowers) and Floramatique.
-You will not find such an exhaustive material on the subject anywhere else, either in print, or online (unless "borrowed" from us and often misinterpreted by newbie "specialists").
+Silk Flowers 101 originated and its content grew on the basis of our knowledge and experience amassed over the years in finding, choosing and using a vast variety of them in our floral designs .
+In a series of short articles here we are able to present in-depth details and opinions about all kinds of 'silk' flowers, including real touch (known also as natural, fresh, soft or true touch) flowers and Floramatique.
+You will not find such an exhaustive material on the subject anywhere else, either in print, or online (unless "borrowed" from us, rehashed and often misinterpreted by newbie "specialists").

 Because so much is involved in making artificial flowers in the twenty first century, and so diverse materials are used, silk flowers term remains largely a generic name, a remnant from the bygone era when synthetic flowers were manufactured from polyester, cotton and silk blends.
 We therefore use terms 'artificial' and 'silk' flowers interchangeably.

 Now you are about to read all you need to know about various 'fake' flowers, includung real touch flowers and the brand name Floramatique® - in the most comprehensive and kept up-to-date series of articles.
 Enjoy!

 What Are The Quality Grades Of Silk Flowers?